oils-for-unix/oils/doc/oil-language-tour.md

 `'single quoted'`, `"double ${quoted}"`, and `$'c-style\n'` strings; as well as their multiline variants.

-More on strings:

-- Oil has no Unicode type.
-Strings in Oil are UTF-8 encoded in memory, like strings in Go.
+Strings are UTF-8 encoded in memory, like strings in the [Go language](https://golang.org).
+There isn't a separate string and unicode type, as in Python.

 <!--
 - The syntax `%symbol` is used in eggex, and could be an interned string.